Top C# Interview Questions

 C#InterfaceAbstract ClassOOP

-- Abstract Class: Can include implementation, single inheritance.
+- Interface: Only signatures, supports multiple inheritance. - Abstract Class: Can include implementation, single inheritance.
+Example:

 interface IAnimal {